DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 #### 2. Configuring SSH Access to the remote Host.

+Fire up

-Run the following command from your command line.
+Run the following command from your command line from your .
 When prompted for password type in the password provided to you along with the hostnames.

-        ./setup.sh <your remote host IP>
+        $ ./setup.sh <your remote host IP>

 #### 3. Let's check out connectivity with the host.
 Run:
         $ cd ansible_hands_on